joestubbs/coe379l-fa25/docs/unit01/class_intro.rst

 The grade for the course will be based on the project grades, as follows:

+* Attendance - 5%
 * Project 1 - 20% (Individual project)
 * Project 2 - 20% (Individual project)
-* Project 3 - 25% (Individual or groups of two project)
+* Project 3 - 20% (Individual or groups of two project)
 * Project 4 - 35% (Individual or groups of two project)

+**Attendance**

+Regular attendance is expected.
+We will conduct mini “quizzes” during the class.
+These will be simple multiple choice questions based on the content we are covering that lecture.
+No “make up” quizzes will be offered, but the lowest 4 attendance grades will be dropped.
+For extenuating circumstances, s uch as a serious illness requiring the student to miss multiple weeks of classes, we will work out an arrangement on a case by case basis.

 **Other Administrative Matters**